marcorvazquezs/Network-SparkNotes/OSI Model.md

 5) What happens when data moves from upper layers to lower layers of the OSI model on a system?

-    A. The header and trailer are stripped off (decapsulation)
+    A. The header and trailer are stripped off (de-encapsulation)
     B. Data is sent in groups of segments that need two acknowledgments
     C. Data moves from the physical layer to application layer
     D. Data is encapsulated with a header at the beginning and a trailer at the end